ncatlab/nlab-content/pages/2/9/7/1/1792/content.md

 * [[Ralph Cohen]], _A model for the free loop space of a suspension_ Lecture Notes in Mathematics, 1987, Volume 1286/1987, 193-207

-On the question on what is the Eckman-Hilton dual to $X\star Y$:
+On the question on what is the Eckmann-Hilton dual to $X\star Y$:

 * D. B. Fuks, Eckmann--Hilton duality and the theory of functors in the category of topological spaces, 1966 Russ.
 Math.
 Surv.
 21 1--33 [doi](http://dx.doi.org/10.1070/RM1966v021n02ABEH004149), [free Russian original pdf](http://www.mathnet.ru/php/getFT.phtml?jrnid=rm&paperid=5847&what=fullt&option_lang=rus)